-The financial statements of the Bank comply with the Companies Act 2001 and the Banking Act 2004 and have been prepared in accordance with the International Financial Reporting Standards (IFRS), Guidelines and Guidance Notes issued by the Bank of Mauritius, in so far as the operations of the Bank are concerned.
+The financial statements of the Bank comply with the Companies Act 2001 and the Banking Act 2004 and have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards), Guidelines and Guidance Notes issued by the Bank of Mauritius, in so far as the operations of the Bank are concerned.

 The management is responsible for their integrity, consistency, objectivity and reliability of the financial statements.
-In complying with International Financial Reporting Standards, as well as the requirements of the Banking Act 2004 and the guidelines issued thereunder, management has exercised its judgement and made best estimates where deemed necessary.
+In complying with IFRS Accounting Standards, as well as the requirements of the Banking Act 2004 and the guidelines issued thereunder, management has exercised its judgement and made best estimates where deemed necessary.